dsyme/dsyme-presentations/design-notes/on-currying.md

 flipping between these when there are many parameters involved.

-One problem with the “it biases the last parameter” argument is that a similar criticism can be made for OO programming (“it biases the first parameter”) and yet that proves perfectly effective in practice.
+One problem with the “it biases the last parameter” argument is that a similar criticism can be made for object programming notation (“it biases the first parameter”) and yet that proves perfectly effective in practice.
 Further once you have syntactic mechanisms for the first and last parameters you’ve covered most call-sites, and there’s a process of diminishing returns.
-This helps explain why currying is so persistently present in Haskell, OCaml, Elm,  PureScript and so on – like OO notation it’s highly compact for a bunch of coding patterns and once it’s in your toolbox you kind of get used to it.
+This helps explain why currying is so persistently present in Haskell, OCaml, Elm,  PureScript and so on – like object programming notation it’s highly compact for a bunch of coding patterns and once it’s in your toolbox you kind of get used to it.
 And once things like this get entrenched the rights and wrongs of the design principles don’t necessarily dominate – people just get used to particular notation.